 We understand why you might be asking, “Are eggs good for you?”
 Eggs were once considered dangerous to your health, but no more!
 Today it’s accepted that not only are eggs okay, egg benefits for women might just make eggs a superfood for the fairer sex.

 Yes, we recognize that eggs can elevate your cholesterol if you have too much of this good thing.
-But an egg, on its own, is not going to cause your cholesterol level to skyrocket.
+However studies show that eggs can raise good, also called HDL, cholesterol.
 (A better idea than worrying about an egg or two is to watch the saturated fats in your day.
 However if you have concerns about your cholesterol, please check with a physician before making any major diet changes.)
-And not only will eggs not destroy your health, you might be surprised to learn all the ways eggs benefit the health of women, particularly when it comes to sexual health.
+And not only will eggs not destroy your health, you might be surprised to learn all the ways eggs benefit women’s health, particularly when it comes to sexual health.

 Eggs are high in choline, lutein, and zeaxanthin, all important nutrients for brain function.
 (A smart, creative lover is a great lover.)
 Incidentally, lutein and zeaxanthin are also important for eye health.